 Jack Wheeler: Xapiri is a sacred word the Yanomami indigenous people of Brazil & Venezuela use for “spirit”, the Yanomami shamans contact the Xapiri for guidance and to listen to the ancient wisdom of their ancestors.
 If you get the chance, there is a great trailer for an experimental film called ‘Xapiri’ on our website, it gives a flavour of what the magical spirits Xapiri are.

-Midlands Trade: What are the goals of Xapiri?
+Midlands Traveller: What are the goals of Xapiri?

 Jack Wheeler: The primary goal of Xapiri is to spread messages about the diverse indigenous culture in the Amazon.

 By unifying the beautiful art, emotive photography and informative media we are able to raise awareness for the region and its people.
 The vision is to empower these people and help them preserve their heritage and identity.

 The problems and threats in the Amazon are well documented and we want to actively be involved in the defence of these indigenous homelands.
 As we grow and develop our relationships with the communities we will work together on social projects and also in the fight against many of the issues they face today.